 (i) Audit Committee

-The details with respect to the aforesaid Committees forms part of the CorporateGovernance Report.
+(ii) Stakeholders' Relationship Committee (iii) Nomination andRemuneration Committee (iv) Corporate Social Responsibility Committee (v) Risk ManagementCommittee The details with respect to the aforesaid Committees form part of the CorporateGovernance Report.

 (d) Board Evaluation: